bhoptee/trueman-chiro/src/pages/contact.md

       times parking becomes less available.

-      There is on street parking at Dormer Road, which is 3 units over from the IFC.
+      There is also on street parking at Dormer Road, which is 3 units over from the IFC.

       Google maps pin -[ https://maps.app.goo.gl/​uBGtFUyZ56WgDboF6](https://maps.app.goo.gl/uBGtFUyZ56WgDboF6)